colinnewell/pcap2mysql-log/README.md

 # pcap2mysql-log

-This is a work in progress and doesn't do anything too much yet.

-The intention is to take a packet capture file and turn it into some sort of text based human & machine readable transcript of MySQL communications.
+This program takes a packet capture file and turns it into a json transcript of the MySQL communications.

     pcap2mysql-log test/captures/dump00.pcap --server-ports 3306